ncsurobotics/SW8-Documentation/docs/electrical/embedded/styleguide.md

 3. Unary operators should not have a space between the operator and the operand.
 4. Structure pointer and member operators should have no whitespace on either side.
 5. Parentheses, braces, and brackets should not have an adjacent space on the interior side.
-6. Excepting the end of a line, separating commas should should be followed by one space.
+6. Excluding the end of a line, separating commas should should be followed by one space.
-7. Semicolons should follow a preceeding statement without a space, but should always be followed by a space.
+7. Semicolons should follow a preceeding statement without a space, but should always be followed by a space unless they end a line.
 8. Use whitespace to separate blocks of code from each other in a logical fashion.
 (William's note: to please my OCD use either 1 or 3 lines of separation depending on context, don't use two :) )

 #### Pointer (* and &) Operators
-1. When used with a type, such as in the case of ```pointerType name```, the pointer operator * should be appended to the type name (i.e. ```type* name```).
-2. Otherwise both operators should be written without a space on the operand side.
+1. Pointer operators should be written without a space on the operand side (i.e. ```type *name```).

 #### Alignment Rules
 1. TODO: Consider whether to always left align the # of a preprocessor directive, regardless of the indentation of the line